Turns Out, Influencer Mirror Selfies Are All A Lie

-While scrolling through Instagram, we accept the fact that many influencers modify their photos and present us with a polished, idealized version of their lives.
-A blemish, an unsightly wall outlet, or even the bringing in of a waist are all things we've come to expect.
+While scrolling through Instagram, we accept the fact that many influencers modify their photos and present us with a polished, idealised version of their lives.
+A blemish, an unsightly plug socket, or even the cinching of a waist are all things we've come to expect.
 So how — and I cannot stress this enough — did smudgeless mirrors become the biggest influencer scandal in years?

 It all started with a tell-all TikTok from model and influencer Kara Del Toro.
 Labeled as "part one" in a series of secrets bloggers "don't want you to know," Del Toro claimed that many mirror selfies we see in our feeds are actually an illusion — not because of FaceTune or some new way to pose, but because the mirror isn't real.
 Yes, you read that right.
 There is no mirror.